-The average person is likely to have heard of the ‘Wildebeest Migration' (probably as a result of various documentaries or the Lion King movie) however very often little is actually known about this incredible wildlife event – where it occurs, what it involves etc. Many assume that the migration is all about the dramatic river crossings but there is so much more to this great spectacle.
-The following is a short, easy to read explanation of the greatest show on earth.
+Chances are, you've heard of the wildebeest migration thanks to wildlife documentaries or even the Lion King movie.
+However, not many people know much about this incredible wildlife event, such as where it takes place and what it involves.
+Many assume that the migration is all about dramatic river crossings but there's so much more to this great spectacle.
+Let's dive into an easy-to-read explanation of the greatest show on earth.

 Where does the migration take place?

-The wildebeest migration takes place over a wide area across Kenya's Maasai Mara and Tanzania's Serengeti National Park.
+The wildebeest migration occurs over a wide area across Kenya's Maasai Mara and Tanzania's Serengeti National Park.
 These parks are one continuous ecosystem divided by an invisible man-made border.

 Is it only Wildebeest which migrate?